London: Pandora’s Box

 The City of London, for many centuries, has very much been the place to get business done.
 In the 00s, American companies would get deals signed off here which they couldn’t get signed off in the States.
 It’s been a place a Third World dictator might salt some billions away, maybe his return on giving away his nation’s assets to an multinational company.

-The City of London Corporation has a fascinating history going a very long way back, and it’s an amazing secret that we actually have almost a state within a state in Britain; a state within, and having much influence over, a state.
+The City of London Corporation has a fascinating history going a very long way back, and it’s an amazing secret that we actually have, as some have it, almost a state within a state in Britain; a state within, and having much influence over, a state.
 The Magna Carta of 1215 proclaimed that:

 The city of London shall enjoy its ancient liberties.

-This is a brief look at the City of London Corporation:
+This is a brief look at the City of London Corporation, who have an agent in Parliament called the remembrancer, a role dating back to 1571.

 This is an article about London now, the city that ate itself, and refers to a quote from Tony Travers of the LSE: